ndsev/zserio-cpp17/doc/Cpp17Design.md

 #### Choice And Union Types

-The Choice Types will use a dedicated abstraction `::zserio::Variant` with the same interface as `std::variant` from C++17 standard.
+The Choice Types will use a dedicated abstraction `::zserio::Variant` with the similar interface as `std::variant` from C++17 standard.
+The main implementation difference will be that there will be no way how to construct `::zserio::Variant` without the specification of an index (tag).
+The index (tag) should be an enumeration.
+In case of the choice which uses enumeration, the index (tag) should use the same enumeration as well.

-The only implementation difference will be that `::zserio::Variant` will allocate additional dynamic memory for types bigger than some threshold with a default provided one for users that don't need/want to deal with it.
+Another implementation difference will be that `::zserio::Variant` will allocate additional dynamic memory for types bigger than some threshold with a default provided one for users that don't need/want to deal with it.
 Thus, allocator must be provided to `::zserio::Variant` during construction.